 “There goes another man wasting his life swinging a piece of wood at a ball,” he said after another incredible hit was made late in the game.
 “And for some reason a crowd full of people, also wasting their lives, are cheering like mad.”

 “I just want to remind the audience that none of this will go into eternity,” he added as he passionately pleaded with the audience to turn their attention to things that mattered.

 Piper grew more and more agitated as the game went on, noting that everyone in the audience could have read through most of the gospels in the New Testament rather than spending two and a half hours watching a baseball game, and even clocked Joe Buck in the face with an errant arm on two or three occasions.

 “Only what’s done for Christ will last,” he said as he signed off the broadcast.

-You can tune in to Fox at 5:09 PST tonight to watch John Piper criticize the short-sighted priorities and lack of Christ-centered convictions evident in game 2 as the Astros attempt to answer the Dodgers’ 1-0 lead with legendary pitcher Justin Verlander.
+You can tune in to Fox at for the rest of the series to watch John Piper criticize the short-sighted priorities and lack of Christ-centered convictions evident in the management, pitching, and hitting of both teams.